lucaconte/BeatTheMeddler/README.md

 Remember to substitute "whisper.cer" (see SSL part in previous steps) with your own.

+Into VertionMigrations.m change this:

+    // VOIP Push might need to be enabled because 1) user ran old version 2) Update to compatible iOS version if (VOIPRegistration && [TSAccountManager isRegistered]) {
+        [self nonBlockingPushRegistration];
+    }

+in this (added a PushRegistration call):

+    // VOIP Push might need to be enabled because 1) user ran old version 2) Update to compatible iOS version if (VOIPRegistration && [TSAccountManager isRegistered]) {
+        [self nonBlockingPushRegistration];
+    }

+    [self nonBlockingPushRegistration];

 If you plan to perform a pods update go into SDatabaseSecondaryIndexes.m and change:

     //[AC 21/03/2016] Modificato perché le librerie sono state aggiornate e il metodo era deprecated